As a physician and specialist in infectious disease, each fall I prepare and advocate for all of my patients and colleagues to get a flu vaccine.

 There are some minimal possible side effects of a sore arm, mild achiness, perhaps very low-grade fever.

 Yes.
-There are multiple strains of influenza in circulation, and just because there was recovery from one strain one year does not mean that future bouts of flu will not be catastrophic.
+There are multiple strains of influenza in circulation and new strains are constantly emerging.
+Just because there was recovery from one strain in a particular year does not mean that future bouts of flu will not be catastrophic.

-Influenza is a natural enemy of both healthy and not-so-healthy individuals.
-Anyone can come down with severe illness because of the flu, which may lead to life-threatening consequences such as pneumococcal and staphylococcal pneumonia.
+Influenza is a natural pathogen of both healthy and not-so-healthy individuals.
+Anyone can come down with severe illness because of the flu, which may lead to life-threatening complications such as pneumococcal and staphylococcal pneumonia, needing hospitalization for oxygen support and fluids and even requiring to be put on a ventilator for life support.

 Absolutely.
-Pregnancy has been identified as its own category of risk for complications.
+Pregnancy has been identified as its own category for increased risk for flu complications like those I mentioned.

 Absolutely.
-It will help prevent the flu from being transmitted to your very vulnerable young child.
+It will help prevent the flu from being transmitted to your very vulnerable young child and you will pass on protective antibodies to your newborn whose immune system is still not mature enough to fight off many of the common infections.

 Talk to your primary care doctor about any concerns you have.
 The Centers for Disease Control and Prevention website also has a wealth of information.